DefinitelyTyped/DefinitelyTyped/README.md

 #### Test editing an existing package

-To add new features you can use [module augmentation](http://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).
+To add new features, you can use [module augmentation] (http://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation).
 You can also directly edit the types in `node_modules/@types/foo/index.d.ts`, or copy them from there and follow the steps below.